SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

    ![Change the destination path to C:\ and click on Extract](media/extract-lab-files-dialog.png 'Extract Compressed Folders Dialog')

-6. The lab files are located here: `C:\MCW-IoT-for-business-master\Hands-on lab\Lab-files`.
+6. The lab files are located here: `C:\MCW-IoT-And-The-Smart-City-master\Hands-on lab\Lab-files`.

 You should follow all steps provided *before* performing the Hands-on lab.